amoi9/advanced-lane-finding/writeup_template.md

 ---

-### Pipeline (video)
+## Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_video_output.mp4)

 ---

-### Discussion
+## Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+### 1. Approach

+The code is in `code/pipeline.py`.
+I got there by debugging with single images from the video clips and ran steps mentioned previously in the doc.

+The `init_process` method does the same as previously decribed for a single image, it is used for the first frame processsing, as well as when we fail sanity checks multiple frames in row and need to restart.
+This method finds lane pixels starting from the peak of the histogram, iterating the sliding windows, and extracting the pixels with non-zero x and y values.

+The `search_around_previous` method takes advantage of previously calculated polynomial coefficients, and only search around in a margin within the previous line position.
+To achieve that I instantiated a `left_line` and `right_line` which are instances of the `Line` class, and records the recent processed frame for the respective lanes.
+I only record those passed the sanity checks, namely lanes have similar curvature, are separated by approximately the right distance horizontally and roughly in parallel.

+I noticed the sanity checks improved the 28~30th second of the project vedio when a car from the right passed by.

+In order to know when to fall back to `init_process`, I keep track of the `current_frame` number, also record the good frame numbers in the `Line` instances.

+### 2. Potential improvements

+I wanted to smooth the drawing by averaging out the recent past measurements, but either I didn't manage to find the right `numpy` methods, or naive averaging doesn't work.
+I wasn't able to get the drawing working with averaged results.
+I could spent more time on that.

+My pipeline doesn't handle the first frame failure case well, which can be improved.

+I tried the pipeline in the `challenge_video.mp4`, it seems not working well when there are marks in between the lanes and shadows under differnt lighting.
+I could sanity check that the lane positions don't move too much horizontally, e.g. setting a threshold on the `offset`.